Small Canadian banks chase deposits to secure funding for troubled times

 By Nichola Saminather

-TORONTO, March 31 (Reuters) - Canada's small financial institutions are waging a war for deposits, offering customers higher interest rates as they try to shore up funding, despite a drop in official interest rates to a decade-low.
+TORONTO, March 31 (Reuters) - Canada's small financial institutions are waging a war for deposits, offering customers higher interest rates to shore up funding and meet demand for deferrals and loans, despite a drop in official interest rates to a decade-low.

-While Canada's biggest banks have a variety of funding sources including wholesale markets, smaller players are more dependant on sticky customer deposits and earnings, particularly as credit spreads widen due to the economic fallout of the coronavirus pandemic.
+While Canada's biggest banks have multiple funding sources including wholesale markets, smaller players are more dependant on sticky customer deposits and earnings, particularly as credit spreads widen due to the economic fallout of the coronavirus pandemic.

 Larger banks can also access government liquidity support including security purchases, and have capital buffers they can draw down, both of which are limited for smaller institutions.